 DURECT has conducted an exploratory Phase 1b trial of DUR‑928 in psoriasis in Australia (9 evaluable patients).
 The double-blinded, placebo-controlled trial used a micro-plaque assay to assess the effect of intralesional injections of DUR‑928.
 Based on this study’s encouraging results, DURECT has commenced a Phase 2a, randomized, double-blind, vehicle-controlled proof-of-concept trial, in which DUR‑928 is applied topically once-daily for 28 days to patients with mild to moderate plaque psoriasis.

-The trial is being conducted at multiple clinical sites in the U.S. Twenty patients are planned to be enrolled to obtain approximately 15 evaluable patients.
-Patients will serve as their own controls, applying DUR‑928 to the plaque on one arm and vehicle control (placebo) to a similar plaque on the other arm.
-After the treatment period, patients will be followed for an additional four weeks.
-The primary efficacy endpoint will be the change from baseline in local psoriasis score in the DUR‑928-treated plaques compared with the vehicle-treated plaques.
-The first patient was dosed in March 2019, and DURECT expects to announce top-line data from this study in the second half of 2019.
+The trial is being conducted at multiple clinical sites in the U.S. Over 20 patients have been enrolled with the goal of obtaining approximately 15 evaluable patients.
+Each patient serves as their own control, applying DUR 928 to the plaque on one arm and vehicle control (placebo) to a similar plaque on the other arm.
+After the treatment period, patients are followed for an additional four weeks.
+The primary efficacy endpoint is the change from baseline in local psoriasis score in the DUR 928-treated plaques compared with the vehicle-treated plaques.
+DURECT expects to announce top-line data from this study by the end of 2019.

 Psoriasis Study Schematic